linusfri/gamma_mcm_manager/readme.md

 If a setting in ``settings.json`` doesn't exist in ``axr_options.ltx``, then that setting will be appended to the ``[mcm]-section`` in ``axr_options.ltx``.

 Everytime the program is run, a backup is created with a datetime stamp.
 This way you always have a file to go back to if things go wrong.

+## Important
+It's a good idea to run the game once with the new default ``axr_options.ltx`` before running this tool.
+The game have to be launched to populate the default ``axr_options.ltx``.
+Be sure to load a save or start a new game and then exit.